wyfo/synchronizer/README.md

 ## Difference with *loom*

-I don't know how [*loom*](https://github.com/tokio-rs/loom) works in detail, but *synchronizer* don't do causality calculus, it just runs the program one thread at a time.
+I don't know how [*loom*](https://github.com/tokio-rs/loom) works in detail, but *synchronizer* don't do causality computations, it just runs the program one thread at a time.

 Also, in unsynchronized-context (when `synchronizer::run` is not called), *synchronizer* wrapper functions/types just works as the wrapped functions/types.
 In fact, most of the wrapped types are `#[repr(transparent)]`.
 So you can just add *synchronizer* to `[dev-dependencies]` and use it in normal tests; there is no need of `--cfg synchronizer`.